 - Is the applicant’s current financial status or explanation consistent with the narrative?

 - Is the inability to provide the 50% cash match demonstrated?

 - Has the applicant provided information that indicates a good faith effort has been made to obtain cash from other sources?

 Financial waiver applications that are approved will allow the grant request to continue to the evaluation process.
 Financial waiver applications that are not approved are disqualified from further consideration for grant funding.
 Applicants may start the process over completely to resubmit a grant at the 50% match level if their waiver is denied, but the committee will expect an explanation for the matching funds that were not available in the previous application.

-A. Courses need to have a start date between 45 days and 5 months following the desired ERC review date as courses must start on or after official approval letter date to be eligible for funding.
-Applicants applying with less than 45 days do so at their own risk.
+A. Courses need to have a start date between 30 days and 5 months following the desired ERC review date as courses must start on or after official CREATE approval letter date to be eligible for funding.
 Applications will not be accepted for courses with start dates further out than 5 months.
-Successful applicants may not begin courses or spending until after they are notified of funding.
+Check the General CREATE Dates and Deadlines for the exact dates.